 About the Master's programme

-IHE Delft in the Netherlands, the University for Peace (UPEACE) in Costa Rica, and Oregon State University (OSU) in the US, institutions with key expertise in water and peace and conflict studies, have established and jointly deliver a master's degree programme on Water Cooperation and Diplomacy.
+To address these needs, the IHE Delft Institute for Water Education in the Netherlands, the University for Peace (UPEACE) in Costa Rica, and Oregon State University (OSU) in the USA, designed a joint education programme in Water Cooperation and Diplomacy.

 The goal of this educational initiative is to train future water managers and other professionals to address competition over water.
 The programme’s curriculum broadens the scope of approach to conflict and peace, provides a theoretical dimension to conflict, engages with multi-level conflict dimensions and strengthens skills through highly experiential learning opportunities.